Carl Edwards: 2010

-During a Cup Series race in Atlanta on lap 40, Edwards was tapped by Brad Keselowski and it sent Edwards into Joey Logano and both went up into the wall with damage.
-283 laps later with Edwards now 150 laps down on lap 323, Edwards got his retaliation against Keselowski.
+During a Cup Series race in Atlanta on lap 40, Edwards was tapped by Brad Keselowski, and it sent Edwards into Joey Logano, and both went up into the wall with damage.
+283 laps later, with Edwards now 150 laps down on lap 323, Edwards got his retaliation against Keselowski.
 Edwards spun Keselowski in the tri-oval.
-Keselowski's car got airborne, flipped over, hit the wall on the roof, and came back on all fours coming to a stop in turn 1.
-Fox commentators Mike Joy and Darrell Waltrip compared Keselowski's crash to the previous years' Aaron's 499 finish where Keselowski wrecked Edwards in almost the same way.
+Keselowski's car got airborne, flipped over, hit the wall on the roof, and came back on all fours, coming to a stop in turn 1.
+Fox commentators Mike Joy and Darrell Waltrip compared Keselowski's crash to the previous year's Aaron's 499 finish, where Keselowski wrecked Edwards in almost the same way.
 Edwards was parked for the rest of the race and was placed on a three-race probation.
-Edwards said in his interview that his retaliation didn't go as he had planned that he never expected Keselowski's car to catch air like that but was glad that Keselowski was ok.
+Edwards said in his interview that his retaliation didn't go as he had planned, that he never expected Keselowski's car to catch air like that, but was glad that Keselowski was okay.

 Edwards won the first-ever Nationwide Series race at Road America in late June.
 He followed that up with a controversial win at the first Nationwide race of the season at Gateway, turning Brad Keselowski coming off the final turn to win the race.
-He won his third Nationwide race of the year at Texas Motor Speedway after dominating the race and a late race restart where he was accused of jumping the start by Kyle Busch.
-He would finish the season second in points for the third year a in a row.
+He won his third Nationwide race of the year at Texas Motor Speedway after dominating the race and a late race restart, where he was accused of jumping the start by Kyle Busch.
+He finished the season second in points for the third year in a row.

 Edwards' season was a slow start in 2010.
-Going into Daytona in July, he was in danger of missing the Chase while barely running in the Top 12 in points.
-The whole Roush Fenway team marks Chicagoland as the turning around point for the organization, where Edwards would finish second to David Reutimann.
-Edwards performance increased from this point, with him winning the pole at Watkins Glen and Richmond, and leading laps at Atlanta and Richmond.
+Going into Daytona in July, he was in danger of missing the Chase while barely running in the top twelve in points.
+The whole Roush Fenway team marks Chicagoland as the turning point for the organization, where Edwards finished second to David Reutimann.
+Edwards' performance increased from this point, with him winning the pole at Watkins Glen and Richmond, and leading laps at Atlanta and Richmond.

-On November 12, 2010, Edwards broke the track-record for the fastest qualifying lap at Phoenix International Raceway scoring his 6th career pole.
-Carl went on to win the Kobalt Tools 500 on November 14, 2010, with his Aflac Ford Fusion and breaking a 70-race winless streak going on from the 2008 Ford 400 at Homestead.
-The next weekend, Carl Edwards would qualify second at Homestead, and go on to dominate and win the race with season champion Jimmie Johnson finishing 2nd.
-The late season rally would take Edwards to fourth in points.
+On November 12, 2010, Edwards broke the track record for the fastest qualifying lap at Phoenix International Raceway, scoring his sixth career pole.
+Carl went on to win the Kobalt Tools 500 on November 14, 2010, with his Aflac Ford Fusion and breaking a seventy-race winless streak going on from the 2008 Ford 400 at Homestead.
+The next weekend, Edwards qualified second at Homestead and went on to dominate and win the race, with season champion Jimmie Johnson finishing second.
+The late-season rally took Edwards to a fourth-place points finish.